easyCZ/IVR-CW2/README.md

 Following a wall is based on the concept of a *Proportional Integral Derivative* (PID) controller where ideal situations are established and deviations from the ideal position are corrected for.
 Additionally, to the proportional error function, we also use the integral error (or cumulative error function) to influence the amount by which we correct for the ideal position error to speed the process.
 In essence, we do not use all the three parts of PID as the derivative component was not necessary.

-In order to avoid obstacles in the path, we switch a *rotate* mode where the wheels of the robot are set to rotate on the spot.
+In order to avoid obstacles in the path, we switch to a *rotate* mode where the wheels of the robot are set to rotate on the spot.
 The *rotate* mode is exited when the sensor provide sufficient evidence of having rotated enough.
 In the next stage the PID controller is restarted and following a wall is resumed.

 Returning to the home location is done through relative odometry calculations.
-Initially, the relative location of the robot is zero and every action updates the internal representation of position.
+Initially, the relative location of the robot is zero on both axes and every action updates the internal representation of position.
 As the robot approaches its home location, the relative location will be approaching zero and the robot stops.

 #2 Methods